 Pen and Brush is the only nonprofit organization dedicated to creating a platform for women in the literary and visual arts by showcasing high-quality, professional work.
 We believe that art and literature created by women deserves to be recognized and valued on its merit – not judged by the gender of the maker.Our Vision Donate

 Our new state-of-the-art facilities will accommodate the exhibition of all forms of visual arts and promote our electronic literary publications under our imprint, P&B Books.
-We are anticipating the first exhibition and publications in the Spring of 2015.Learn More
+We are anticipating the first exhibition and publications later this year.Learn More

 Celebrating 120 years with the acquisition of new space, our new facility is undergoing a complete renovation.
 When we open our 5,500 square foot space later this year, we will present exceptional work by women to collectors, curators, editors, agents, publishers, and the public.